chenmu1204/czx/README.md

 <img src=https://github.com/chenmu1204/czx/blob/main/resources/figure_2.png#pic_center width=60% />

 ## Code
 Our approach is based on an improved baseline twins model of MMSegmentation.
+See [EDFEM](https://github.com/chenmu1204/czx/blob/main/mmseg/models/decode_heads/uper_head.py) for our module design.

 ## Acknowledgement
 Our implementation is mainly based on the following codebase [MMSegmentation](https://github.com/open-mmlab/mmsegmentation).
 We gratefully thank the authors for their wonderful works.